moeez-tariq/ConfessIt/README.md

 ## Research Topics

-* (3 points) Unit Testing with Mocha
+* (2 points) Bootstrap for UI Styling
-  * Mocha is a JavaScript test framework for writing unit tests.
+    * Bootstrap is a front-end framework for designing responsive and visually appealing user interfaces.
-  * It will help me in a structured way to verify that individual units of code function correctly.
+    * Integrating Bootstrap will enhance the UI styling of the application.
 * (3 points) Configuration Management with dotenv
   * dotenv is a Node.js module for managing environment variables and configuration settings.
   * It will help me simplify the management of environment-specific configuration settings.